spacetelescope/romancal/docs/roman/refpix/description.rst

 their DQ arrays.
 The border pixels are copied during the ``dq_init``, so they reflect the original state of the border pixels before any calibration.
-The border pixels that are still attached to the science data in the RampModel are needed during the Linearity and Saturation correction, and will later be discarded when the Level 2 image is created.
+The border pixels that are still attached to the science data in the RampModel will later be discarded when the Level 2 image is created.
 Note that the border reference pixel arrays each include the overlap regions in the corners, so that each slice contains the full span of border pixels at the top, bottom, left, or right.

 In the Level 2, calibrated image, the data array only contains the science pixels.
 The border reference pixels are trimmed from this image duing